briandrum/codes.forchagrin.com/_chapters/chapter-525-law-enforcement-and-pubic-office.md

     court of record.

     13. _(13)_ The statement is required under Ohio R.C.
 5743.71 in connection
-    with the person’s purchase of cigarettes or tobacco products in a delivery sale.
+    with the person's purchase of cigarettes or tobacco products in a delivery sale.

 2. _(b)_ It is no defense to a charge under subsection (a)(6) hereof that the